Adopted by St. Therese and Her Family

 Then the thought occurred to me: “Why is there a picture of the Martin family in a book about a Benedictine monk? … I wonder if he asked the Martin sisters to adopt him?”
 I don’t know why, but I half-expected the this.
 I wanted to check the book to find the answer, but I had to wait another day.

-Thursday came, and I entered the scriptorium, full of anticipation and curiosity.
+Thursday came, and I entered the library, full of anticipation and curiosity.
 I picked up the book (‘Longing to Belong: The Life of Dom Mayeul De Caigny’), and this is what I read:

-“It is interesting to note that Sr. Marie du Sacre Coeur [Marie Martin, sister of St. Therese] always addresses Dom Mayeul [born March 29 – the day I arrived at the monastery] as her “brother.”
+“It is interesting to note that Sr. Marie du Sacre Coeur [Marie Martin, sister of St. Therese] always addresses Dom Mayeul as her “brother.”
 At some early date, Dom Mayeul had asked the Martin sisters if they would accept him as their ‘adopted brother.’
 The Martin family consisted of five girls, but no boys.
 They seemed very happy to welcome Dom Mayeul into the family circle as a surrogate ‘brother.’ (p.
 348)

 Long story, short: I was thrilled!